cordialgerm/foe_foundry/data/5e_canonical/solar.md

 **Searing Burst (Costs 2 Actions)**.
 The solar emits magical, divine energy.
 Each creature of its choice in a 10-foot radius must make a DC 23 Dexterity saving throw, taking 14 (4d6) fire damage plus 14 (4d6) radiant damage on a failed save, or half as much damage on a successful one.

 **Blinding Gaze (Costs 3 Actions)**.
 The solar targets one creature it can see within 30 feet of it.
-If the target can see it, the target must succeed on a DC 15 Constitution saving throw or be blinded until magic such as the *lesser restoration* spell removes the blindness.
+If the target can see it, the target must succeed on a DC 15 Constitution saving throw or be blinded until magic such as the *lesser restoration* spell removes the blindness.</statblock>